Aged Care Services FAQ

 If you qualify for a supported bed, you will not pay a means tested care fee unless your financial situation changes.

-Treatment of the home in the means test
+How is the home treated in the means test for aged care fees and charges?

 The resident’s home is excluded for all of the asset thresholds mentioned above if a protected person will remain in the house.
 A protected person is a spouse or dependent child, a carer on income support who has lived there for at least 2 years or a close relative on income support who has lived there more than 5 years.
 If there will not be a protected person remaining in the home, the home is included and its value is capped.
 At the moment that cap is $159,631.20 which means that, if you own a home and no protected person will be remaining in it, you will most likely not qualify for a supported bed.